 Hadoop is fast and can store petabytes of data.
-The performance is better as the data storage space increases.
-HDFS is used in many companies like Alibaba, Amazon, eBay, Facebook, etc., to store data and be integrated with many popular big data analytics frameworks, making it a popular choice.
+The performance gets better as the data storage space increases.
+Many big companies like Alibaba, Amazon, eBay, and Facebook use HDFS to store data and integrate with many popular big data analytics frameworks.

-Cons: not suitable for real-time processing, has many processing overheads as it does not perform in-memory computations, and not very secure.
+- Has many processing overheads as it does not perform in-memory computations

 2. Apache Spark

-- Core engine that performs task management, memory management and defines RDD (Resilient Distributed Datasets) API, responsible for distributing data across the nodes for parallel processing.
+- Core engine that performs task management, memory management and defines RDD (Resilient Distributed Datasets) API, which is responsible for distributing data across the nodes for parallel processing.

-- API for integration with programming languages like Java, Python, etc.
+- API for integration with programming languages like Java and Python.

 Learn Data Science with Spark.

 MapReduce is a big data search engine and part of the Hadoop framework.
-When it was developed, it was just an algorithm to process huge volumes of data parallelly.
-Now, it is more than just that and works in three stages:
+Initially, it was just an algorithm to process huge volumes of data parallelly.
+Now, it is more than just that and works in 3 stages:

-- Shuffle: Shuffles (sorts) the data as per the output key, generated by the map function.
+- Shuffle: Shuffles (sorts) the data as per the output key, which is generated by the map function.

 Although many new technologies have come, MapReduce is popular and much used because it is resilient, stable, fast, scalable, and based on a simple model.
-Further, it is secure and fault-tolerant for failures like crashes, omissions, etc.
+Further, it is secure and fault-tolerant for failures like crashes and omissions.

 4. Apache Hive

-Flink is an open-source single-stream processing engine and is based on the Kappa architecture.
+Based on the Kappa architecture, Flink is an open-source single-stream processing engine.
 It has one processor which treats the input as a stream, and the streaming engine in real-time processes the data.
 Batch processing is a special case of streaming.
 Flink architecture has the following components:

 - Client: Takes the program, builds a job dataflow graph, and passes it to the job manager.
 The client is also responsible for retrieving job results.

 - Job Manager: Creates the execution graph based on the dataflow graph received from the client.
-Assigns and supervises the jobs to task managers in the cluster.
+Then, assigns and supervises the jobs to task managers in the cluster.

-Flink APIs are available for Java, Python, Scala.
+Flink APIs are available for Java, Python, and Scala.
 It also provides utility methods for common operations, event processing, machine learning, and graph processing.
-Flink processes data at the blink of an eye.
+Apache Flink processes data in the blink of an eye.
 It is highly scalable and scales thousands of nodes of a cluster.